-The leaves are turning in Virginia’s Blue Ridge.
-Indeed, peak fall foliage color is nearly upon us!
+The leaves will soon begin turning in Virginia’s Blue Ridge.
+Indeed, peak fall foliage color is on its way!

 It’s the perfect weekend to get outside, and we have 10 fantastic hikes that will deliver the very best of our autumn views.
-After all, Roanoke is one of Blue Ridge Outdoors Magazine’s "Best Trail Towns."
+After all, with over 1,000 miles of trails in the region for hiking, biking, & paddling, the Roanoke Valley in Virginia's Blue Ridge is the ideal hub for adventure.

 Lace up and get going!